-4.11.10 Area policies addressing urban greening include:

-- PA2 London Road that also identifies the importance of permeable surfaces; - PA4 Queensway, PA5 Warrior Square PA7 Tylers all cover the greening of Queensway including the creation of the 'Urban Park'; - General urban greening including new tree planting and support for soft landscaping rather than hard landscaping are part of all Policy Areas from policy PA3 Elmer Square, which identifies the potential for urban greening measures such as green walls and roof gardens; PA5 Warrior Square that includes the potential for a new urban greenspace and restriction of hard landscaping; PA6 Clifftown; CS1 incudes additional tree planting; PA8 Victoria Gateway and the provision of linked greenspaces in OS11 in particular. - CS1 Central Seafront identifies the importance of maintaining a 'green grid' with the intention linking the urban open spaces and helping to alleviate pressure on the internationally designated foreshore area.
+- 4.12.10 Area policies addressing urban greening include: - PA4 Queensway, PA5 Warrior Square PA7 Tylers all cover the greening of Queensway including the reference to the 'Urban Park' in PA4 and PA5. - General urban greening including new tree planting and support for soft landscaping rather than hard landscaping.
+For policy areas there are now policy criteria to promote new tree planting, use of green walls and roofs.
+Specific areas of greening include at PA5 Warrior Square includes the potential for a new urban greenspace and restriction of hard landscaping and PA8 Victoria Gateway includes criteria to help deliver a new linked greenspaces in PA8.1 Victoria Road Office Area. - CS1 Central Seafront identifies the importance of maintaining a 'green grid' with the intention linking the urban open spaces and helping to alleviate pressure on the internationally designated foreshore area.
 CS3 relating to waterfront development also identifies the need ensure the seafront nature conservation designations are protected from harm. - CS2 relates to the need to protection the nature conservation sites on the seafront, including the requirements for assessment as part of the Habitats Regulations. - Policies that will help land be used more efficiently and therefore potentially protect existing open space from harm include policies that will help bring redundant or unused sites back into full use.
 This includes PA3 Elmer Square and PA8 and PA9 the Vitoria and Sutton Gateway Neighbourhoods.

-- 4.11.11 Polices of the SCAAP are a likely to be beneficial in protecting the natural environment, particularly areas of high designated quality with likely beneficial effects on sustainable development. - 4.11.12 Providing detail on how elements of urban greening will be achieved, for example, the Urban Park at Queensway has the potential to bring the natural environment into the heart of the town.
+- 4.12.11 Polices of the SCAAP are a likely to be beneficial in protecting the natural environment, particularly areas of high designated quality with likely beneficial effects on sustainable development. - 4.12.12 Providing detail on how elements of urban greening will be achieved, for example, the Urban Park at Queensway has the potential to bring the natural environment into the heart of the town.
 A masterplan for the site, as referred to in policy, may help secure contributions from local developers or aid individual developments identify what is needed from them to deliver part of the new green space.
-Similarly, such an approach could be taken for the linked green spaces at Victoria Avenue as part of the masterplan for this area, where there is need for an overarching strategy for the area, given the way development is occurring in a more piecemeal way in this location. - 4.11.13 There may also be the potential to include more consistent policy wording on urban greening and the measures this could include.
-For example, if all Policy Areas should seek to delivery green walls and/or green roofs or only the few instance identified. - 4.11.14 The inclusion of details of the 'green grid' strategy in the SCAAP should help in alleviating pressure on the foreshore.
-New open space is expected to help provide an alternative to using the foreshore for recreation and help reduce visitor pressure in the designated area, although some additional detail on what the characteristics of such spaces could be included in the plan. - 4.11.15 There are several references to lighting strategies in the SCAAP.
+Similarly, such an approach could be taken for the linked green spaces at Victoria Avenue as part of the masterplan for this area, where there is need for an overarching strategy for the area, given the way development is occurring in a more piecemeal way in this location. - 4.12.13 The inclusion of details of the 'green grid' strategy in the SCAAP should help in alleviating pressure on the seafront.
+To help deliver areas new linked green infrastructure should be included on the Policies Map and delivery and understanding promoted through new signage and information.
+New open space is expected to help provide an alternative to using the foreshore for recreation and help reduce visitor pressure in the designated area.
+Additional detail on what the characteristics of such spaces could be and where they will be provided should be included in the plan or be considered as part of the future Southend Local Plan as the continued growth of Southend and the strategy to attract more visitors to the town could put sensitive bird habitats at increasing risk of harm

+4.12.14 There are several references to lighting strategies in the SCAAP.
 These can help create a more attractive night-time environment and lighting of 'green grid' links could help improve safety.
 However, for nocturnal wildlife lighting can create barriers to movement.
 Therefore, lighting schemes need to take potential impacts into account, using suitable wattage, directional lighting, timings and low level lighting to avoid adverse impacts.

-4.12 Implementing the SCAAP
+4.13 Implementing the SCAAP